CarlosPizarroMorales/fullstackopen-submissions/part2/countries/README.md

 # [Data for countries][00]
 _Exercises 2.18-2.20_

+## Usage
+After cloning the repository and installing the node_modules, you will need to provide your own [OpenWeatherMap](https://openweathermap.org) API key in [this file](./src/services/countries.js#L3) for the project to function properly.

 ## Exercise 2.18 - Step 1
 - Make an application that allow users to see information from countries.
 - The user interface consists on an input::text in what the user types country names or part of them.